 The summer semester is divided into two sessions.
-Students may register and pay fees for the full summer or for each session separately.
+Students may register for the full summer or for individual sessions speartely; however, full payment for the entire schedule will be required on the earliest applicable deadline.
 For summer semester, fees are assessed at the full hourly rate and are not subject to discount for enrollment beyond the base hours.
 Also note the deferred payment plan is not available for summer semester.